Meet Our Officers

-Gary joined the Concordia Theological Seminary Advancement staff in June 2001, having worked for over 20 years in the manufacturing sector.
-After working 18 years for Magnavox (now Raytheon) in their Government and Industrial Electronics division in Fort Wayne, Gary was a Materials Manager for Franklin Electric Large Submersibles in Bluffton, Ind.
-A lifelong member of Emanuel Lutheran Church, New Haven, Ind., Gary has extensive experience in congregational service.
+Gary joined the Concordia Theological Seminary (CTSFW), Advancement staff in June 2001, having worked for over 20 years in the manufacturing sector.
+After working 18 years for Magnavox (now Raytheon) in their Government and Industrial Electronics division in Fort Wayne, Gary was a Materials Manager for Franklin Electric Large Submersibles in Bluffton, Indiana.
+A lifelong member of Emanuel Lutheran Church, New Haven, Indiana, Gary has extensive experience in congregational service.

-Gary serves the Advancement team as Assistant Vice President.
-His primary responsibilities are to supervise and assist the field staff in their major gifts fund raising, supervise the office staff and day-to-day operations, write the annual fund appeals, call on active and prospective donors, build relationships and request continued financial support for the seminary.
+Gary serves the Advancement team as Assistant Vice President for Resource Development.
+His primary responsibilities are to supervise and assist the field staff in their major gifts fund raising, supervise the office staff and day-to-day operations, write the annual fund appeals, call on active and prospective donors, build relationships and request continued financial support for the Seminary.
 He also calls on congregations to encourage direct support.

 Rev. Dr. Timothy R. Puls

-The Rev. Dr. Timothy Puls is the Director of Alumni and Church Relations at Concordia Theological Seminary.
-He has served CTS for 15 years, 11 of them as the Dean of Students and three as Assistant Vice President of Church Relations four years.
+The Rev. Dr. Timothy Puls is the Director of Alumni and Church Relations at Concordia Theological Seminary (CTSFW), He has served CTSFW for 17 years.
+He was Dean of Students 11 years and Assistant Vice President of Church Relations four years.
 Prior, he was a pastor in two conregations in Colorado over eight years.
 He regurlarly enjoys visiting with CTSFW alumni and also serves as an advancement officer.

 Tim and his wife, Beth, have four sons, Christian (also a daughter-in-law,Abby), Jacob, Asher and Micah.